netdata/netdata/packaging/installer/methods/source.md

 A full featured install of Netdata requires some additional components which must be built and installed separately from the main Netdata agent.
 All of these should be handled _after_ installing Netdata itself.

-### React dashboard

-The above build steps include a deprecated web UI for Netdata that lacks support for Netdata Cloud.
-To get a fully featured dashboard, you must install our new React dashboard.

-#### Installing the pre-built React dashboard

-We provide pre-built archives of the React dashboard for each release (these are also used during our normal install process).
-To use one of these:

-1. Verify the release version that Netdata expects to be used by checking the contents of `packaging/dashboard.version` in your Netdata sources.
-2. Go to https://github.com/netdata/dashboard/releases and download the `dashboard.tar.gz` file for the required release.
-3. Unpack the downloaded archive to a temporary directory.
-4. Copy the contents of the `build` directory from the extracted archive to `/usr/share/netdata/web` or the equivalent location for your build of Netdata.
-This _will_ overwrite some files in the target location.

-#### Building the React dashboard locally

-Alternatively, you may wish to build the React dashboard locally.
-Doing so requires a recent version of Node.JS with a working install of NPM.
-Once you have the required tools, do the following:

-1. Verify the release version that Netdata expects to be used by checking the contents of `packaging/dashboard.version` in your Netdata sources.
-2. Obtain the sources for that version by either:
-    -   Navigating to https://github.com/netdata/dashboard and downloading
-        and unpacking the source code archive for that release.
-    -   Cloning the repository with `git` and checking out the required tag.
-3. Run `npm install` in the dashboard source tree.
-4. Run `npm run build` in the dashboard source tree.
-5. Copy the contents of the `build` directory just like step 4 of installing the pre-built React dashboard.

 ### Go collectors